Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 ## FengYun-3

 ![As described below](../../assets/images/X-band-transmissions/fengyun-ahrpt.jpg)
 ***Left:*** *A crop of FengYun-3F received on 28/4/2025 at 09:07 UTC by Konrad Unger.
 Processed with the `True color` composite.
 Click [here](https://sat-archive.cpt-dingus.cc/X-band/FengYun-3/AHRPT/FengYun-3F/2025-04-28_09-07_fengyun-3f-ahrpt_UngerKonrad/Fengyun-3F_true-color_ungerkonrad.png) for the full resolution image.* ***Right:*** *FengYun-3E XEUVI received by Konrad Unger on 25/4/2025 at 14:47 UTC.
-Processed with SatDump, colorized using a script by @plugger-lockett.*
+Processed with SatDump, colorized using a script by lego11 found [here](https://www.a-centauri.com/articoli/satellite-tools) (Xeuvize)*

 ### Description

 - **Fengyun** **3D**, **3E**, **3F**, and **3G** transmit their mission data in the X-band, most notably their **AHRPT** direct broadcast
-- These satellites also dump their mission data to China in a transmission called **DPT** (Direct Picture Transmission)
+- These satellites also dump their mission data in a transmission called **DPT** (Delayed Picture Transmission)
+- 3D, 3E, 3F all transmit full dumps to Kiruna, partial dumps to China (to get a lower delay for the South China Sea and Oceania).
+China also acts like a backup if Kiruna is undergoing maintenance.
+- 3G only dumps to China due to its orbit
 - The instruments vary between the satellites, notably:
     - FengYun 3E has a XEUVI for sun imaging
-    - FengYun 3G is in a Drifting orbit, carries RM (Rainfall measurement) instrumentation as its payload unlike the rest of the Fengyun 3 series.
+    - FengYun 3G is in an Inclined Equatorial orbit, carries RM (Rainfall measurement) instrumentation as its payload unlike the rest of the Fengyun 3 series.
 It is very fast and flies very low, making it receivable with a smaller dish than the rest albeit with much more difficult tracking.
 It also has an unusually small symbol rate at just 6 Msym/s.

 ### Signal tables